ludejia/CapstoneProject/README.md

 #### Lattitude & Longtitude

-Lattitude & Longtitude are the GPS location data.
+“Lattitude” & “Longtitude” are the GPS location data.
 23% of the data are missing.
 Below we can visualize the location of the properties on google map and see which area has the high density of the property.
 ![](Analysis_Code_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

 #### BuildingArea & Landsize

-Landsize is the size of the land the property occupies.
-Building area is the floor square meters of the house, town house or unit.
+“Landsize” is the size of the land the property occupies.
+“BuildingArea” is the floor square meters of the house, town house or unit.
 For unit or townhouse, landsize could be very big but the building area might be small as the land are shared by many units or townhouses.